Westalgie/A3UE_Zets_Factions/readme.md

 # About
 This is an extension made for Arma 3 Antistasi Ultimate mod.
 The built version is available at steam workshop https://steamcommunity.com/sharedfiles/filedetails/?id=3046592972 and includes a bikey.

+# Features

+## Factions
+  - PLAT - People's Liberation Army of Takistan (Occ)
+  - NGTR - National Government of Takistan Republic (Inv)
+  - TCM - Takistan communist militia (Reb)

+## Other
+  - Experimental blacklisting logic that allows to blacklist any item from spawning in loot crates and vehicles
+  - Translated in English, German and Russian